 The mix is expected to change over time in order to best achieve targeted social outcomes, which are to be revisited on an annual basis through the annual planning process.

-However, indicative modelling suggests that over the next five years, the Fund could support around 2,200 households.
+However, indicative modelling suggests that over the first five years, the Fund could support up to 2,200 households.
 The final level of new social housing and the balance of support provided between new construction and rental support will be determined through the market process and according to need.

 Access to housing